Funding for Seed Meetings [fr]

 As part of its mission to promote scientific and technological collaborations between France and the United Kingdom, the French Embassy’s Science and Technology Department aims to facilitate exchanges and meetings between scientists of both countries and reinforce their position within the European Research Area (ERA).

 The Department provides the logistics and financial support for a 2-day meeting in London for a maximum of 20 scientists (per meeting) to meet, exchange and discuss priorities for an emerging collaborative project.
+Priority will be given to multidisciplinary applications.

 This call is especially intended for teams willing to work on a practical strategy and/or prepare applications for funding (H2020, etc.) for an international scientific collaboration with a European perspective.